masab321/mcp_genetic_algorithm/README.md

+# Parallel Genetic Algorithm for Solving the Maximum Clique Problem with Permutation Encoding

+Implementation of a parallel genetic algorithm for the maximum clique problem in C++.
+A clique in a graph is a subset of vertices such that every pair of distinct vertices in the subset is connected by an edge.
+The maximum clique is the largest clique in the graph, i.e., the clique that contains the maximum number of vertices.

+The problem is NP-hard, meaning that no polynomial-time algorithm is known to solve it for all graphs, and the computational complexity increases rapidly with the size of the graph.

+ToDo:
+1. Duplicates:
+  a.
+Remove duplicates from the population.
+  b.
+Fill rest of the population using randomly generated permutations
+  c.
+Call expand_clique for newly added entries.
+2. Optimize the expand_clique function
+3. Experiment with heuristic approaches for the expand_clique function's clique search.
+4. Improve the runtime and result for the dense and large graphs.

 This table lists the best-known maximum clique sizes and Max clique found by the Genetic Algorithm for DIMACS benchmark instances.
 | Filename               | Best Known | GAP             |
 |------------------------|------------|-----------------|
 | brock200_1.clq         | 21         | 21              |